filecoin-project/lotus-docs/content/en/storage-providers/operate/backup-and-restore.md

 ## Restore

-1. Copy your `backup.cbor`, `config.toml`, and `storage.json` files to the miner if it is on another computer.
+1. Copy your `backup.cbor`, `config.toml`, and `storage.json` files to the miner's directory if it is on another computer.
 1. Call `restore` to restore your miner from a backup file:

    ```shell with-output